 As will be explained in Part 8:4, it was ‘nurture’ not ‘nature’ (our genetics) that had by far the greatest influence on our own upbringing and make-up, and on the maturation of our species.
 Children come into the world expecting to be unconditionally loved.
 As has been explained before, and as will be fully explained in Part 8:4, unconditional love is what laid the foundations for our species’ moral conscience and sense of wellbeing.
 As a result of this heritage, and because it is fundamentally meaningful regardless, unconditional love is also what lays the foundations for our individual sense of what is right, true and worthwhile, and gives us our sense of relevance, meaning and overall wellbeing.

 The problem with this truth of the importance of nurturing unconditional love in the development of our species and in the development of our own lives is that it confronts parents, mothers especially, with their inability to nurture their children as much as their children’s instincts expect.
 The truth of children’s deeply sensitive expectation of encountering an all-loving world, and of the immense importance of nurturing children with unconditional love, are terrifying truths for two-million-year-embattled, extremely upset parents of today to have to face.
-As a parent was quoted earlier as saying, ‘The biggest crime you can commit in our society is to be a failure as a parent…people would rather admit to being an axe murderer than being a bad father or mother.’
+As John Marsden was quoted earlier as saying, ‘The biggest crime you can commit in our society is to be a failure as a parent and people would rather admit to being an axe murderer than being a bad father or mother.’
 Far better are the ‘blame-all-our-ailments-on-genetics-or-disease-or-immunisation’ excuses that are flooding the scientific literature today.
 The child psychologist Oliver James acknowledged that ‘Our first six years play a critical role in shaping who we are as adults’, and then said ‘One of our greatest problems is our reluctance to accept a relatively truthful account of ourselves and our childhoods, as the polemicist and psychoanalyst Alice Miller pointed out’, adding that ‘believing in genes [as the cause of psychoses] removes any possibility of “blame” falling on parents’ (They F*** You Up: How to Survive Family Life, 2002, p.7,9,13 of 370).
 The American writer Andrew Solomon acknowledged in The Noonday Demon, his 2001 book about severe depression, ‘Being told you are sick is infinitely more cheering than being told you are worthless.’
 How could a mother with an autistic child possibly have been expected to cope with accepting her cold, alienated state caused the autism?
 How much more bearable was it to blame autism on chemicals in our industrial world, childhood immunisation programs, a genetic predisposition or some contracted disease?
 Winnicott’s truthful account of the cause of autism was a rare and brave admission—and he knew it, cautioning himself and others to ‘expect resistance to the idea of an aetiology [cause] that points to the innate processes of the emotional development of the individual in the given environment.
 In other words, there will be those who prefer to find a physical, genetic, biochemical, or endocrine cause, both for autism and for schizophrenia’ (Thinking About Children, 1996, p.219 of 343).

 It is only now with the ability to understand that there has been a good reason why nurturing has been so compromised that the truth of the importance of nurturing becomes at all bearable, but even with that understanding the truth of the importance of nurturing is one of those truths that people won’t be able to fully confront for a few generations.
 The fact is that since the upset battle of the human condition emerged no child has been able to be given the amount of love that all children received before the battle imposed itself.
 While nurturing created an integrated humanity—gave our species its instinctive orientation to behaving unconditionally selflessly—the subsequent emergence of consciousness compelled humanity to enter into a great battle against our instinctive self or soul’s ignorance of our conscious self’s need to understand the world.
 That necessary consciousness-centred, ‘ego-centric’, male-led battle unavoidably intruded upon and compromised women’s ability to fully nurture their offspring.